 Dragon’s Breath Pepper

 Could the Dragon’s Breath pepper be the new World’s Hottest Pepper?
 Only time will tell.
-Guinness World Records has yet to confirmed the SHU (Scoville Heat Unit, a measure of spiciness) values published.
+Guinness World Records has yet to confirm the SHU (Scoville Heat Unit, a measure of spiciness) values published.

 Current testing of the Dragon’s Breath is averaging 2,483,584 SHU which is over 800,000 SHU HIGHER than Carolina Reaper‘s average SHU of 1,641,000.
 That is absolutely insane!
 Scoville testing was completed by Nottingham Trent University.